 We went to a podiatrist in Bay Ridge – Dr. Paul Liswood the following day and he said Lee needed more intravenous medicine and that the would would need to be operated.
 He sent Lee to the Wound Center at Methodist Hospital.
 They gave him a room and the doctors and nurses were much more attentive there.
 His foot was operated on and twenty minutes after the operation he walked on it.

 Lee stayed in the hospital that week as they gave him intravenous medicine and monitored him.
-He came home in November and had several nurses visiting each day.
+They told him the first day that he had a staph infection and the doctors operated the following morning.
+I am so grateful to them!
+Lee came home in November and had several nurses visit each day.

 I didn’t write about our weekend here yet…but I will soon.